callmesalmon/pearlOS/README.md

 This project is licensed under the [HL3-Core](https://firstdonoharm.dev/version/3/0/core.txt) (Hippocratic License 3 Core) license.
 As long as you abide by the terms of the license, you can use this software however you like.

+## Developers
+Since late June of 2025, pearlOS has been codeveloped by @callmesalmon and @androvonx95.